rubenhorn/VU2022_XM_0091/README.md

  - clean-ctr.sh to evict all images from the cache of the local container registries
  - canary-frontend.sh to manage the release of a new frontend
  - install-nginx-ingress-ctrl.sh to install nginx ingress controller
+ - gke-connect-cluster.sh to create or connect to the GKE cluster
+ - gke-nginx-ingress-ctrl.sh to install the nginx ingress controller

 ## Patching:
  - Change the theme by running `patch -p0 < theme.patch`